krisnova/nivenly.com/content/crafting-an-outstanding-technical-talk.md

 Every once in awhile (maybe once in a lifetime) you might hit what I call “The Trifecta”.
 Which is a magical moment when 3 very rare things all happen at the same time.

-You have a really nasty problem
+ - You have a really nasty problem
-You have a really interesting constraint
+ - You have a fascinating constraint
-You happen to either invent or use technology that isn’t mainstream yet or has never been done This is like the indie band that makes it big – but for tech.
+ - You happen to either invent or use technology that isn’t mainstream yet or has never been done

+This is like the indie band that makes it big – but for tech.

 How do you know if you have found the next exciting piece of tech for your problem?
 This question is hard to answer, and I usually ask the following questions to gauge if I am on to something.

-Is it easy to use?
+**Is it easy to use?**

 If the answer is no, you are on the right track

-Can I google it?
+**Can I google it?**

 If the answer is no, you are on the right track

-Does it solve my problem, and does it adhere to my constraint?
+**Does it solve my problem, and does it adhere to my constraint?**

 If the answer is yes, you are on the right track

-Do I wish the CFP I am writing was already on YouTube so I didn’t have to do this?
+**Do I wish the CFP I am writing was already on YouTube so I didn’t have to do this?**

 If the answer is yes, you are on the right track (and you probably aren’t the only one thinking this)

-While a talk like “Running a remote cloud data center on Mars” would be outstanding it could still be better.
+While a talk like “Running a remote cloud data center on Mars” 🪐 would be outstanding it could still be better.
 What if in order to build our data center we had to do something never before done before?
 This could change the entire tone of the talk.

 “The first martian.
 Designing a robot to build a remote data center on Mars“.